Origins and Properties

 Produced from the Oil Palm, grown in tropical climates, principally Malaysia, Indonesia and West Africa.
 The trunk of an oil palm can grow 15-30m tall.
 The oil palm bears fruit from it’s third year and produces a full yield from it’s twelfth and continues to bear fruit until it is sixty years old.
 An oil palm can live for up to 120 years.

-The fruit of the Oil Palm grow in bunches weighing up to 50-60kg with each bunch consisting of over 1000 fruits.
-The fruit consists of a fibrous layer of pulpy flesh, from which is extracted Palm Oil, and a hard kernel or stone, from which is derived Palm Kernel Oil.
+The fruit of the Oil Palm grow in bunches weighing from 13 to 18kg. with each bunch consisting of over 1000 fruits.
+The fruit consists of a fibrous layer of pulpy flesh, which has a fat content of 40% Palm Oil, and a hard kernel or stone which contains 50% Palm Kernel Oil.

 Having a relatively higher proportion of saturates than most other major oils, Palm Oil is extremely stable, and is suitable for most cooking and frying applications.
-Crude (unrefined) Palm Oil is a bright orange semi-liquid, owing to the content of Beta Carotene, which is usually rendered into a creamy-white solid in the refining process.
+Crude (unrefined) Palm Oil is a bright orange semi-liquid, which is usually rendered into a creamy-white solid in the refining process.
 When produced and sold in solid, block, form, Palm Oil is extremely convenient to store, transport and to handle.
-It is extensively used as a frying oil in the fish and chip trade but is also used in biscuit manufacture, ice cream manufacture and margarine and shortening manufacture.
+It is extensively used as a frying oil in the fish and chip trade.

 - Biscuit manufacture

 - Margarine and shortening manufacture